 Information about the novel coronavirus (the virus that causes COVID-19) is constantly evolving.
 We will refresh our novel coronavirus content periodically based on newly published peer-reviewed findings to which we have access.
 For the most reliable and up-to-date information, please visit the CDC website or the WHO’s advice for the public.

-Getting tested for coronavirus disease 2019 (COVID-19) can be overwhelming, even if you’ve already had one test or many.
-But this far into the pandemic, testing should be something that alleviates stress—not something that causes it.
+Getting tested for coronavirus disease 2019 (COVID-19) can be overwhelming, even if you’ve already been tested before.
+But testing should be something that alleviates stress, not causes it.

 Still, there is so much constantly evolving information about COVID-19 testing that it can feel like you need to be a medical professional to even know where to turn first.
 If you’re trying to figure out whether to get tested and how it works, we’re here to help.
 Here’s what you need to know about mouth swab COVID tests, and other options for finding out if you have COVID-19.

 - To find out if you have COVID-19, there are a few tests you can take including mouth swabs, nose swabs, and saliva tests.
 During a mouth swab test, you use a cotton swab to collect a sample from inside your mouth.
 It’s different from a saliva test, where you spit into a small container.